Skip to content

 • workMode – plugin operation mode.
 Conditions for each mode are described in the section below;

-• skipScanUser – user for whom component scanning is skipped.
-Necessary so that CodeScoring can independently retrieve the component for scanning;
+• skipScanUser – Sfera user for whom component scanning is skipped.
+Necessary so that CodeScoring can independently pick up the component for scanning.
+The same user must be specified as in the Repo Managers configuration;

 • repositoryManagerUrl - Sfera URL.
 The same URL must be specified in CodeScoring to apply policies by repositories.